cawthornebr/SQL-challenge/README.md

 ### Overview

-I designed tables to hold data from these CSVs.
-I then imported the CSVs into a SQL database.
-I then answered the below questions about the data.
+I designed tables to hold data from these CSVs (data modeling), I then imported the CSVs into a SQL database (data engineering), and finally I answered the below questions about the data (data analysis).

 1. Data Modeling